 Guest Blogger: Travis Barnes – Words for the Wounded

 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today about being hurt by churches.
+He recently wrote this article about being hurt by churches.

 Words for the Wounded

 I sat through the ugly meeting.
 You could feel the hostility in the room.
 A special Church meeting attempting to bring people together had quickly spiralled out of control.
 There were false accusations and unloving rebuttals.
 A divisive Church vote would soon follow.
 I was disturbed and devastated by what I experienced.
 It would be my last Sunday at that Church for many years.

 You didn’t have to be there with me to know what it feels like to be wounded by Church.
 Many of us have experienced pain and heartbreak at the hands of our fellow brothers and sisters in the faith.
 Allow me to share some words for the wounded.